kugurerdem/rugu.dev/content/english/blog/plain-text.md

 I don't know whether this is just due to [first-mover advantage](https://en.wikipedia.org/wiki/First-mover_advantage) or not but it also looks like more projects use [spaces over tabs](https://insanelab.com/blog/notes/spaces-vs-tabs/).
 So what's the point of going against the tide where there does not seem to be a very powerful advantage anyway?

 With all that said, I still believe that in many cases this conversation is somewhat overkill and often doesn't make a significant practical difference.
-In the end, what truly matters is whether the codebase is consistent—either using tabs or spaces throughout.
+In the end, what truly matters is whether the codebase is consistent (either using tabs or spaces throughout).
 Aside from that, it shouldn't matter much since these settings can be easily configured in many environments anyway.

 ## Soft Wrapping vs Hard Wrapping